gatity/camunda-csharp-client/csharp-client/docs/ProcessInstanceApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new ProcessInstanceApi(httpClient, config, httpClientHandler);
-            var processInstanceIds = processInstanceIds_example;  // string | Filter by a comma-separated list of process instance ids. (optional) var businessKey = businessKey_example;  // string | Filter by process instance business key. (optional) var businessKeyLike = businessKeyLike_example;  // string | Filter by process instance business key that the parameter is a substring of. (optional) var caseInstanceId = caseInstanceId_example;  // string | Filter by case instance id. (optional) var processDefinitionId = processDefinitionId_example;  // string | Filter by the deployment the id belongs to. (optional) var processDefinitionKey = processDefinitionKey_example;  // string | Filter by the key of the process definition the instances run on. (optional) var processDefinitionKeyIn = processDefinitionKeyIn_example;  // string | Filter by a comma-separated list of process definition keys.
-A process instance must have one of the given process definition keys. (optional) var processDefinitionKeyNotIn = processDefinitionKeyNotIn_example;  // string | Exclude instances by a comma-separated list of process definition keys.
-A process instance must not have one of the given process definition keys. (optional) var deploymentId = deploymentId_example;  // string | Filter by the deployment the id belongs to. (optional) var superProcessInstance = superProcessInstance_example;  // string | Restrict query to all process instances that are sub process instances of the given process instance.
-Takes a process instance id. (optional) var subProcessInstance = subProcessInstance_example;  // string | Restrict query to all process instances that have the given process instance as a sub process instance.
-Takes a process instance id. (optional) var superCaseInstance = superCaseInstance_example;  // string | Restrict query to all process instances that are sub process instances of the given case instance.
-Takes a case instance id. (optional) var subCaseInstance = subCaseInstance_example;  // string | Restrict query to all process instances that have the given case instance as a sub case instance.
-Takes a case instance id. (optional) var active = true;  // bool? | Only include active process instances.
-Value may only be true, as false is the default behavior. (optional)  (default to false) var suspended = true;  // bool? | Only include suspended process instances.
-Value may only be true, as false is the default behavior. (optional)  (default to false) var withIncident = true;  // bool? | Filter by presence of incidents.
-Selects only process instances that have an incident. (optional)  (default to false) var incidentId = incidentId_example;  // string | Filter by the incident id. (optional) var incidentType = incidentType_example;  // string | Filter by the incident type.
-See the [User Guide](https://docs.camunda.org/manual/7.17/user-guide/process-engine/incidents/#incident-types) for a list of incident types. (optional) var incidentMessage = incidentMessage_example;  // string | Filter by the incident message.
-Exact match. (optional) var incidentMessageLike = incidentMessageLike_example;  // string | Filter by the incident message that the parameter is a substring of. (optional) var tenantIdIn = tenantIdIn_example;  // string | Filter by a comma-separated list of tenant ids.
-A process instance must have one of the given tenant ids. (optional) var withoutTenantId = true;  // bool? | Only include process instances which belong to no tenant. (optional)  (default to false) var processDefinitionWithoutTenantId = true;  // bool? | Only include process instances which process definition has no tenant id. (optional)  (default to false) var activityIdIn = activityIdIn_example;  // string | Filter by a comma-separated list of activity ids.
-A process instance must currently wait in a leaf activity with one of the given activity ids. (optional) var rootProcessInstances = true;  // bool? | Restrict the query to all process instances that are top level process instances. (optional)  (default to false) var leafProcessInstances = true;  // bool? | Restrict the query to all process instances that are leaf instances. (i.e. don't have any sub instances). (optional)  (default to false) var variables = variables_example;  // string | Only include process instances that have variables with certain values.
+            var processInstanceIds = "processInstanceIds_example";  // string | Filter by a comma-separated list of process instance ids. (optional) var businessKey = "businessKey_example";  // string | Filter by process instance business key. (optional) var businessKeyLike = "businessKeyLike_example";  // string | Filter by process instance business key that the parameter is a substring of. (optional) var caseInstanceId = "caseInstanceId_example";  // string | Filter by case instance id. (optional) var processDefinitionId = "processDefinitionId_example";  // string | Filter by the deployment the id belongs to. (optional) var processDefinitionKey = "processDefinitionKey_example";  // string | Filter by the key of the process definition the instances run on. (optional) var processDefinitionKeyIn = "processDefinitionKeyIn_example";  // string | Filter by a comma-separated list of process definition keys.
+A process instance must have one of the given process definition keys. (optional) var processDefinitionKeyNotIn = "processDefinitionKeyNotIn_example";  // string | Exclude instances by a comma-separated list of process definition keys.
+A process instance must not have one of the given process definition keys. (optional) var deploymentId = "deploymentId_example";  // string | Filter by the deployment the id belongs to. (optional) var superProcessInstance = "superProcessInstance_example";  // string | Restrict query to all process instances that are sub process instances of the given process instance.
+Takes a process instance id. (optional) var subProcessInstance = "subProcessInstance_example";  // string | Restrict query to all process instances that have the given process instance as a sub process instance.
+Takes a process instance id. (optional) var superCaseInstance = "superCaseInstance_example";  // string | Restrict query to all process instances that are sub process instances of the given case instance.
+Takes a case instance id. (optional) var subCaseInstance = "subCaseInstance_example";  // string | Restrict query to all process instances that have the given case instance as a sub case instance.
+Takes a case instance id. (optional) var active = false;  // bool? | Only include active process instances.
+Value may only be true, as false is the default behavior. (optional)  (default to false) var suspended = false;  // bool? | Only include suspended process instances.
+Value may only be true, as false is the default behavior. (optional)  (default to false) var withIncident = false;  // bool? | Filter by presence of incidents.
+Selects only process instances that have an incident. (optional)  (default to false) var incidentId = "incidentId_example";  // string | Filter by the incident id. (optional) var incidentType = "incidentType_example";  // string | Filter by the incident type.
+See the [User Guide](https://docs.camunda.org/manual/7.21/user-guide/process-engine/incidents/#incident-types) for a list of incident types. (optional) var incidentMessage = "incidentMessage_example";  // string | Filter by the incident message.
+Exact match. (optional) var incidentMessageLike = "incidentMessageLike_example";  // string | Filter by the incident message that the parameter is a substring of. (optional) var tenantIdIn = "tenantIdIn_example";  // string | Filter by a comma-separated list of tenant ids.
+A process instance must have one of the given tenant ids. (optional) var withoutTenantId = false;  // bool? | Only include process instances which belong to no tenant. (optional)  (default to false) var processDefinitionWithoutTenantId = false;  // bool? | Only include process instances which process definition has no tenant id. (optional)  (default to false) var activityIdIn = "activityIdIn_example";  // string | Filter by a comma-separated list of activity ids.
+A process instance must currently wait in a leaf activity with one of the given activity ids. (optional) var rootProcessInstances = false;  // bool? | Restrict the query to all process instances that are top level process instances. (optional)  (default to false) var leafProcessInstances = false;  // bool? | Restrict the query to all process instances that are leaf instances. (i.e. don't have any sub instances). (optional)  (default to false) var variables = "variables_example";  // string | Only include process instances that have variables with certain values.
 Variable filtering expressions are comma-separated and are structured as follows:  A valid parameter value has the form `key_operator_value`. `key` is the variable name, `operator` is the comparison operator to be used and `value` the variable value.  **Note**: Values are always treated as String objects on server side.
-Valid `operator` values are: `eq` - equal to; `neq` - not equal to; `gt` - greater than; `gteq` - greater than or equal to; `lt` - lower than; `lteq` - lower than or equal to; `like`. `key` and `value` may not contain underscore or comma characters. (optional) var variableNamesIgnoreCase = true;  // bool? | Match all variable names in this query case-insensitively.
-If set to true variableName and variablename are treated as equal. (optional)  (default to false) var variableValuesIgnoreCase = true;  // bool? | Match all variable values in this query case-insensitively.
+Valid `operator` values are: `eq` - equal to; `neq` - not equal to; `gt` - greater than; `gteq` - greater than or equal to; `lt` - lower than; `lteq` - lower than or equal to; `like`. `key` and `value` may not contain underscore or comma characters. (optional) var variableNamesIgnoreCase = false;  // bool? | Match all variable names in this query case-insensitively.
+If set to true variableName and variablename are treated as equal. (optional)  (default to false) var variableValuesIgnoreCase = false;  // bool? | Match all variable values in this query case-insensitively.
 If set to true variableValue and variablevalue are treated as equal. (optional)  (default to false)

             try
             {